 Road warriors, rejoice!
-With gas prices hitting a seven-year low earlier this year1, there's no time like the present to rev your engines for a weekend getaway or extended vacay.
-(Cue the movie montage: the convertible top’s down, the wind blows through your hair…) Yet, what seems like a budget-friendly jaunt when you pull out of your driveway can quickly become pretty pricey, even with reasonable fill-up costs at the pump.
-Keep costs down by avoiding these five road trip mistakes:
+With the weather getting warmer, there's no time like the present to rev your engines for a weekend getaway or extended vacay.
+(Cue the movie montage: the convertible top is down, the wind blows through your hair…) Yet, what seems like a budget-friendly jaunt when you pull out of your driveway can quickly become pretty pricey, and not just because gas prices are on the rise.1 Keep costs down by avoiding these five road trip mistakes:

 Mistake #1: Giving a Thumbs Down to the Tune Up